 The ISA is one of the most popular ways to save in the UK.
-They are a flexible, tax-efficient way to grow your wealth for the future.
+They work as a flexible, tax-efficient way to grow your wealth for the future, and depending on your present needs and situation, you have the possibility to choose the best one for you and to decide how much to invest.
 The benefits afforded an investor who opens an ISA are cumulative over the years and contributing to an ISA year on year can help you have a healthy investment portfolio.

 Here are five reasons why you should try to invest in an ISA account each year: